Hyjaxaru/agdh/docs/essentials/docs.md

 	But why would I write all that, when a simple sentence would be enough?

 That's just it.
-We arn't writing these for you.
+We arn't writing these for you!
 We write them like this so that the engine can read them.

-:simple-gamemaker: GameMaker Studio will take these lines, and generate documentation for you.
+:simple-gamemaker: GameMaker Studio will take these lines and generate documentation for you.
 Said documentation shows up in the editor to make your life easier:

-- Shows parameter names at the bottom of the code editor window
+- Shows parameter names at the bottom of the code editor box, to keep you on track
 - Full documentation when you hover over a function with your mouse
-- Even [:material-feather: Feather][feather] uses the data to force parameter types.
+- [:material-feather: Feather][feather] uses the data to force parameter types.

 As far as i've seen, these rules only apply to functions and constructors (arguably still functions).